 2. Focus On Your Breath

 Many people think that meditation is all about controlling your thoughts but the wise monks learned a long time ago that controlling thoughts is a futile exercise.
 That’s why meditation lays so much emphasis on breath focus.
 Rather than trying to control thoughts, focus on your breath or a particular sound.
+The mind then automatically calms down allowing you greater clarity.
+The idea is not to inhibit thoughts but to focus on thoughts that actually matter.
+You should be in a position to choose which thoughts you engage with.

 3. Be Mindful